 When Japan invaded China in 1937, the nation was plunged into turmoil.
 Missionaries were evacuated, Christian institutions relocated and believers suffered.
 Indeed, all Chinese people suffered greatly as a result of the turmoil and war.
 In 1949 a new China emerged with the establishment of a Communist Government under Chairman Mao Zedong.

 The State ChurchDuring this socially and politically turbulent period, the Han Chinese (majority people group) church continued to grow.
 The Communist government wanted churches to be indigenous and not controlled from outside China, so they required the registration of churches.
 At this time the "Three-Self Patriotic Movement" (TSPM) was formed comprised of all registered Protestant churches.
-The China Christian Council was also established at that time, to assist the TSPM in ecclesiastical affairs including; the publication of Tien Feng (the TSPM monthly magazine), public relations with overseas Chinese and foreign Christian visitors and the running of seminaries for the training of pastors.
+The China Christian Council was also established at that time, to assist the TSPM in ecclesiastical affairs including the publication of Tien Feng (the TSPM magazine), public relations with overseas Chinese and foreign Christian visitors and the running of seminaries for the training of pastors.

 Not all churches chose to register with the government and join the TSPM and many remain unregistered and independent to this day.
-Over the years, the unregistered churches and individual believers have been misunderstood by local officials and often persecuted as cults.

 In 1985 the Amity Foundation (a social service organization) was set up by the TSPM/CCC.
-After acquiring a modern printing press from the United Bible Society, the foundation began printing Bibles in China and now prints 1 million Bibles each year.
-However these numbers are vastly inadequate when compared with the growth of the church and the ever increasing demand for the Scriptures.
+After acquiring a modern printing press from the United Bible Society, the foundation began printing Bibles in China and now prints one million Bibles each year.
+However these numbers are vastly inadequate compared with the growth of the church and the ever increasing demand for the Scriptures.

 Please Pray for: